jamesql/AFEClassroom/README.md

 # AFEClassroom ![build](https://img.shields.io/badge/build-passing-brightgreen.svg?style=flat)
-> Open source virtual classroom software written for AFE response.
+> Open source virtual classroom software.

 ## Project Purpose
-AFEClassroom is a open source virtual classroom project to respond to a AFE prompt.
+AFEClassroom is a open source virtual classroom project to respond to a AFE prompt and is a open-source alternative to Google Classroom.

 ## File Structure
     ./src